fenilgmehta/Context-Search-fms/README.md

 # Context-Search-fms
-grep like utility to search text, docx and PDF files for context and highlight using different colors
+grep like utility to search text, docx, pptx and PDF files for context and highlight using different colors

 ### Why use `fms` ?